fahriwps/breast-cancer-detection/README.md

 # Introduction
- This is a simple GUI for YOLO darknet mass detection for NeuralSight final bachelor capstone project.
+ This is a simple GUI for YOLO darknet mass detection for NeuralSIGHT final bachelor capstone project.

 ## Requirements
    - **PyQt5**